-eHealth treatments have previously been shown to be feasible and safe for UC patients[8,18], CD patients on infliximab[29], and children and adolescents with IBD[17].
+eHealth treatments have previously been shown to be feasible and safe for UC patients[8,18], CD patients on infliximab[29] and children and adolescents with IBD[17].
 Therefore, we have not assessed feasibility and adverse events in relation to the two eHealth screening procedures.
 For children and adolescents, a fixed eHealth screening interval of once every month have been shown to be feasible[17].
-One could speculate if the OD screening approach could apply for pediatric IBD patients as well.
-In general, all patients in this study were satisfied: Treatment lived up to the patients’ expectations (90%), they felt they received enough support (93%), and they were saved time spent on outpatient visits by home-monitoring instead (66%).
+One could speculate if the OD screening approach could apply to pediatric IBD patients as well.
+In general, all patients in this study were satisfied: Treatment lived up to the patients’ expectations (90%), they felt they received enough support (93%) and they were saved time spent on outpatient visits by home-monitoring instead (66%).
 Nonetheless, 20% of participants experienced difficulties with the CalproSmart app due to early problems in the study when the app was not CE marked and not available to download from app store and google play.
-According to Bossuyt et al[30] one of the major concerns regarding implementation of eHealth in IBD is a less robust digital infrastructure that is not sufficiently workable for patients and healthcare providers.
+According to Bossuyt et al[30], one of the major concerns regarding implementation of eHealth in IBD is a less robust digital infrastructure that is not sufficiently workable for patients and healthcare providers.
 Although there might be room for improving the digital infrastructure, the constant care platform has in this study shown to be satisfactory from a patient perspective.

 Strengths and limitations